-I remember first reading about facial exercises in a teen magazine.
+I remember first reading about facial exercise in a teen magazine.
 I must have been 16 or something.
-Anyway, the article mentioned that these exercises would help maintain facial muscle tone and so, I dutifully sat in front of the mirror, and started playing with my face.
+The article mentioned that these exercises would help maintain facial muscle tone and so, I dutifully sat in front of the mirror, and started playing with my face.

 I felt so silly!
 But, I was more than willing to put up with some embarrassment if these exercises really made my skin look better.
 But, after continuing for a few days and seeing no results whatsoever, I quit.
 And I’m so glad I did.

-Thing is, there’s no scientific proof they work.
-But, if the experts are to be believed, they could actually damage skin.
+Thing is, there’s no scientific proof facial exercises they work.
 Let’s see why:

 Why skin ages and sags

 Toning the muscles of the face should prevent, stop, and even reverse sagging skin, right?
 But,this theory has a major flaw: lack of muscle tone is NOT what causes sagging and wrinkles.
 So, even if you tone those muscles, you won’t be able to reverse aging.

 So, what causes aging?